Asset ManagementClick here to view PDF version.Effective November 2015Version: 1.3

 Loss and Theft of Assets

 Assets that are no longer under the control of a Responsible Party and transfer has not been documented to a disposed status will be considered lost or stolen.
-Responsible Parties are required to follow IT Policy regarding theft and loss as listed on the IT website and Risk Management website and communicated to district staff annually.
+Responsible Parties are required to follow OTIS Policy regarding theft and loss as listed on the OTIS website and Risk Management website and communicated to district staff annually.

 Assets that are not recoverable will be disposed of within the system of record using a theft or loss category depending on the related event.